 If you rotate the adjustable collar so the “screw” icon is aligned with the arrow, you have the adjustable depth feature activated.
 In this mode the drill will deliver a certain amount of tightness to a screw that you’re driving, but no more.
 The motor still spins when you hit the trigger, but the chuck doesn’t turn.
 It simply slips making a buzzing sound as it does.
 This mode is for driving screws to a consistent depth all the time.
 The lower the number on the adjustable clutch ring, the less torque is delivered to the chuck.
 When they talk about a drill driver, it’s referring to the ability to deliver different amounts of torque like this.

 Hammer mode is the third way this drill can operate.
-When you rotate the ring so the hammer icon is aligned with the arrow, two things will happen.
+When you rotate the ring so the hammer icon is aligned with the arrow, two things happen.
 First, the chuck is going to get the full torque of the motor.
 There will be no controlled slipping as happens in drill driver mode.
 In addition to rotation, there is also a kind of a high-frequency vibrating hammer action that’s very useful when you’re drilling masonry.
 Without hammer action, this drill makes slow progress in masonry.
 With the hammer mode engaged, drilling progress is much, much faster.
 I could literally spend hours trying to drill a hole in masonry without hammer action, while it would take minutes to get the job done with it activated.

 Just a few other things . . .
 Nowadays, cordless power tools all have lithium ion batteries.
 Previous generations of batteries were mostly nickel cadmium, and they’re not great batteries.
 They don’t have a long service life.
 They discharge slowly on the shelf, too.
-So, after six months of storage, you go to get your tool, and the battery’s flat.
+So, after a few months of storage, you go to get your tool, and the battery’s flat.

 Lithium ion, by contrast, stores more energy in a smaller space.
 It doesn’t self-discharge over time, and lithium-ion technology can be protected against the damage caused by overloads or charging a battery that’s too hot.
 Lithium-ion also has other features that make a difference, too.
 Most have a button you can press to see the state of charge of the battery.
 If you’ve had disappointing experiences with cordless tools in the past, the new world of lithium ion tools is really going to surprise and impress you.
 It’s definitely the way to go.